5 steps to get started for admins

 Step 2.
 Collaborate with your team

-After creating a new brand, invite and assign people role-specific permissions to your account’s brand(s).
+After creating a new workspace, invite and assign people role-specific permissions to your account’s workspace(s).
 The best way to test how Gain brings content producers and clients together is by inviting your colleagues to help you work through the approval and collaboration workflows.

 - Team members will receive an invitation to join your account and set up their user settings.